-Wacom: No Device Connected Problem [Fixed]
+Wacom: No Device Connected Problem [Solved]

 If you can’t get your Wacom tablet to work, and when you check the Wacom Desktop Center, it says: “No Device Connected“, you’re not alone.
 Many Windows users have seen this problem before.